Find out if you’re affected by this issue here.

 Were you made aware what the fees would be?

 Were they added to your mortgage without you knowing that you are now paying interest on them every month?

-If any of these situations apply to you, contact a team of approachable solicitors for advice and guidance on how to seek redress.
+If any of these situations apply to you, contact us here at Consumer Rights or approachable solicitors for advice and guidance on how to seek redress.
 You can contact us below: